 Exclusive ski properties for sale have confirmed their unchallenged status to French and non-French investors and demand is becoming much higher than the offer available in these French ski resorts.
 However, potential clients do want to pay the right price and not more and often the rental potential is decisive.
 Most owners nowadays see their ski property as their Alpine home but also as an asset which should be used to generate income.
 Laws in France regarding furnished holiday lets are especially generous thanks to the amortisation system coupled with deductible mortgage interests (unlike in UK), not to mention being able to claim back 20pc VAT on purchase price often.
 Often new owners of a French ski property let out can generate tax-free rental income for 10-15 years (contact us for more info).

 At Findhomeabroad, we have seen this trend for a number of years back to say 2007, we started noticing bigger apartments getting snapped up quickly and smaller units (studios and 1-beds) really struggling to sell (unless priced rock bottom…).
-To be honest in most new-build ski developments usually bigger apartments (3-bed +) make up only 10-20% of stock but still you can see clients being much more decisive for the more extensive units.
-Also in 70-90s many French developments in Alps built a majority of smaller units as there was strong demand from the French market.
-This has now changed and funnily enough you can see property purchase trends launched by British buyers becoming the norms for French buyers a few years later….Another feature is the en-suite bathroom and more WCs (at some point we still saw 3-beds with only 1 WC…quite unacceptable for a Brit and we agree….).
+To be honest, in most new-build ski developments usually bigger apartments (3-bed +) makeup only 10-20% of stock but still you can see clients being much more decisive for the more extensive units.
+Also in 70-90s, many French developments in the Alps built a majority of smaller units as there was strong demand from the French market.
+This has now changed and funnily enough, you can see property purchase trends launched by British buyers becoming the norms for French buyers a few years later…Another feature is the en-suite bathroom and more WCs (at some point we still saw 3-beds with only 1 WC…quite unacceptable for a Brit and we agree….).